Wednesday, 10 July 2024

 Whether they are better or worse than the consequences of people assuming multiple identities depends, of course, on the strength of the negative spill-over.

-The welfare consequences of permitting multiple identities- e.g. the rapist saying he is actually also the Queen of England and has sovereign immunity- would be fucking catastrophic.
+The welfare consequences of permitting multiple identities- e.g. believing the rapist who says he is actually also the Queen of England and has sovereign immunity- would be fucking catastrophic.

 If spill-overs are large, their presence facilitates the attainment of socially efficient outcomes; if they are small, their presence leads to inefficiency.